The Assayer: Science, mathematics, and philosophy

 In 1616 Galileo may have been silenced on Copernicanism.
 In 1623 his supporter and friend, Cardinal Maffeo Barberini, a former patron of the Accademia dei Lincei and uncle of future Cardinal Francesco Barberini, became Pope Urban VIII.
 The election of Barberini seemed to assure Galileo of support at the highest level in the Church.
 A visit to Rome confirmed this.
 The Assayer is a milestone in the history of science: here Galileo describes the scientific method, which was quite a revolution at the time.

 The title page of The Assayer shows the crest of the Barberini family, featuring three busy bees.
-In The Assayer, Galileo weighs the astronomical views of a Jesuit, Orazio Grassi, and finds them wanting.
 The book was dedicated to the new pope.
-The title page also shows that Urban VIII employed a member of the Lynx, Cesarini, at a high level in the papal service.
-This book was edited and published by members of the Lynx.
+The title page also shows that Urban VIII employed a member of the Accademia dei Lincei, Cesarini, at a high level in the papal service.
+This book was edited and published by members of the Accademia.

 In The Assayer Galileo mainly criticized Grassi's method of inquiry, heavily biased by his religious belief and based on ipse dixit, rather than his hypothesis on comets.
 Furthermore, he insisted that natural philosophy (i.e. physics) should be mathematical.
 According to the title page, he was the philosopher (i.e. physicist) of the Grand Duke of Tuscany, not merely the mathematician.
 Natural philosophy (physics) spans the gamut from processes of generation and growth (represented by a plant) to the physical structure of the universe, represented by the cosmic cross-section.
 Mathematics, on the other hand, is symbolized by telescopes, and an astrolabe.